zhengjinhuan/omni-infer/omni/adaptors/vllm/patches/v0.8.3/readme.md

-# vllm v0.8.3 Patch README

 ## How to Apply and Install the Patch

 1. **Apply the Patch**
-    Run the provided bash script to apply the patch and install dependencies:
+    Run the provided bash script to apply the patch and install vllm:
     ```bash
     bash infer_engines/bash_install_code_v0.8.3.sh
     ```